uk-gov-mirror/alphagov.local-links-manager/README.md

 # Local-links-manager

-Admin interface for managing Local Authorities links including all their services and interactions.
+Admin interface for managing Local Authorities' links including all their services and interactions.

+For example, [this service](https://www.gov.uk/garden-waste-disposal) uses Local Links Manager to provide the URL on a Local Authority's website that contains information on disposing of garden waste.

 This app maps RESTful URLs onto a persistence layer.
 It doesn't face public users.